How to Get Fit for Sailing

-Secrets of success in sailing are revealed in Dr Michael Blackburn’s new edition of Sailing Fitness and Training now, for the first time, available as a digital version.
+Secrets of success in sailing are revealed in Dr Michael Blackburn’s new edition of Sailing Fitness and Training now, for the first time, available in digital and print on demand formats.

 How Will it Help?

 Sailing Fitness and Training focuses on the human physical factors that affect sailing performance.
 You'll discover how to develop your strength, endurance, flexibility and agility for sailing and then how to recover quicker to do it all again!
 This edition includes more of the training techniques that will help you get fitter quicker and work consistently over the long term.

 - The Kindle version can be download instantly for just $US9.99